 - Understand your key differentiators from the customer’s perspective.
-This is not about what superior technical features you product may have, this is about the key benefit your customer derives through the use of your product of service
+This is not about what superior technical features your product may have, this is about the key benefit your customer derives through the use of your product or service

-- Understand your customers – set up a research team to review how a selected group of customer use your product or service and how they benefit.
+- Understand your customers – set up a research team to review how a selected group of customers use your product or service and how they benefit.
 This means taking the time to understand where the benefits are.
-For a smaller business a research team may be too extravagant, but similar results could be achieved through an open meeting and asking the right questions.
+For a smaller business, a research team may be too extravagant, but similar results could be achieved through an open meeting and asking the right questions.

 - Consider putting your prices up and then gauge the reaction.
-Some might complain which gives you the opportunity to present your case or come up with a resolution.
-High maintenance customers, who are also likely to be price sensitive may leave but that can be a win win – they can become a problem to a competitor!
+Some might complain which allows you to present your case or come up with a resolution.
+High maintenance customers, who are also likely to be price-sensitive may leave but that can be a win-win – they can become a problem to a competitor!
 What you are left with is often the loyal customers who see the value in what you do and are prepared to pay for it.

-From these considerations you should be able to build a picture about why a customer would purchase your product or service over a competitor.
+From these considerations, you should be able to build a picture of why a customer would purchase your product or service over a competitor.

 - A friend of mine purchased a box of 8 party games to use at a party for $30.
 This solved the problem of how to entertain 60 guests – a real bargain.
-The box consisted of items such as plastic cups, a ping pong ball, some stick and instructions of how to play the games.
+The box consisted of items such as plastic cups, a ping pong ball, some sticks and instructions on how to play the games.
 The cost of the items and the box would have been less than $2!
 The value is the problem that it solves.

-- Netflix is a subscription based product that essentially provides convenience.
+- Netflix is a subscription-based product that essentially provides convenience.
 You can watch any movie anytime without having to go anywhere.
 Gym memberships are similar.
 We pay for the right to have something even though we may not use it.
-Do we really have time to watch that many movies or do we never get time to go to the gym.
+Do we have time to watch that many movies or do we never get time to go to the gym?
 By not using the service there is no direct cost to the provider but consumers see value in convenience and flexibility to access the service anytime or anywhere.

-Businesses that have been successful in recent times understand the principle behind value based pricing.
-They do consumer research to establish what consumers value and are able to price accordingly thus maximising their returns.
-Businesses that still rely on cost based models could be missing out.
+Businesses that have been successful in recent times understand the principle behind value-based pricing.
+They do consumer research to establish what consumers value and can price accordingly thus maximising their returns.
+Businesses that still rely on cost-based models could be missing out.
 There is always pressure to reduce costs, but if you can identify where the value lies and structure your pricing model accordingly you will probably find you can improve your bottom line.